ArtjomProzorov/react-boilerplate/README.md

 Runs in development mode
 <h5>Build distributable</h5>

-*Production build*

     npm run build

-*Development build*

-    npm run build:development

-Will save the distributable into the `/dist` folder
+Saves the resulting production build to the `dist` folder located in the project root folder

 <h5>Run liner</h5>